rodrigotfdev/reactDictionary/README.md

 ### Main Components

+**`App` Component**:

-1. **App Component**: The heart of the application, managing the core state and orchestrating interactions between components.
+1. **`App` Component**: The heart of the application, managing the core state and orchestrating interactions between components.
 It controls the search functionality, dark mode, and API communication, ensuring a seamless user experience.

-2. **TopMenu Component**: A stylish navigation bar that allows users to toggle between light and dark modes.
+2. **`TopMenu` Component**: A stylish navigation bar that allows users to toggle between light and dark modes.
 It also prominently features the application logo and title.

-3. **WordSearch Component**: A user-friendly search form where users can input words and initiate searches, making it easy to retrieve and display word definitions.
+3. **`WordSearch` Component**: A user-friendly search form where users can input words and initiate searches, making it easy to retrieve and display word definitions.

-4. **Results Component**: Displays the fetched word definitions in an engaging format.
+4. **`Results` Component**: Displays the fetched word definitions in an engaging format.
 It includes phonetic spelling, meanings, synonyms, and pronunciation audio.
 This component effectively communicates the richness of the dictionary data.

 ### Key Functionalities